 Belle Vue Lounge | Boardwalk Inn Resort

 One of our favorite Disney Boardwalk Lounges is the Belle Vue Lounge at the Boardwalk Inn Resort.
-Bringing that nostalgic 1930’s Atlantic City vibe to the table, this lounge is open for light breakfast options and evening drinks.
-And frankly, we like it for both occasions.
-Breakfast at the Belle Vue Lounge offers up simple sandwiches, pastries, and coffee.
+Bringing that nostalgic 1930s Atlantic City vibe to the table, this lounge is open for drinks starting at 4 pm.
 The atmosphere here is cozy.
 With swing bands from the 1930s on the radio, a chessboard, a covered balcony to overlook the courtyard, this is a great lounge for relaxing.
 In the evenings, Belle Vue Lounge offers up specialty cocktails from the time period.
-You can find Tom Collins, Moscow Mule, Old Fashioned, Negroni’s and you can even get mocktails here.
+You can find Tom Collins, Moscow Mule, Old Fashioned, and Negroni’s and you can even get mocktails here.
 We love it here, but, with the exception of breakfast, they do not offer food.
 Meanwhile, the Disney Boardwalk, has loads of food you can try.
 Check out the Belle Vue Lounge Menu.

 Dahlia Lounge | Coronado Springs Resort